oroinc/documentation/user_guide/zendesk.rst

-  "Subject","Subject", "Can be used to find the ticket/case in the grid" "Description","Description","Is also added as the first public comment for the both OroCRM case and Zendesk ticket" "Assigned to","Assignee","The email address of the *Assigned to* user records is checked against emails of Zendesk
+  "Subject","Subject", "Can be used to find the ticket/case in the grid" "Description","Description","Is also added as the first public comment for the both OroCRM case and Zendesk ticket" "Assigned to","Assignee","The email address of the *Assigned to* user is checked against the emails of Zendesk
   users:

       - If there is a matching email, the ticket is assigned to the related user.
       - If there is no matching email, the ticket is assigned to the user with Default Zendesk User Email.

   "
-  "Description","Description", "Is also added as the first public comment for the both OroCRM case and Zendesk ticket" "Priority","Priority","The values are mapped as follows:
+  "Priority","Priority","The values are mapped as follows:

   .. list-table::